CB who? CB what? CBG!??

 Our CBD Mission

--We carefully select who we work with when it comes our vendors and pick each one for their diversity in order to provide the best
+-We carefully select who our vendors are and pick each one for their diversity in order to provide the best

 items for purchase that may enhance our clients experience.

 -We understand that CBD is not just a fad and can provide a life changing experience that may improve a persons quality of life.
-Items are chosen by the CEO with attention to detail and mindfulness that community needs or desires are diverse.
+Items are chosen by the CEO with attention to detail and mindfulness of community needs or diverse desires of each person.

--We speak with our vendors and maintain contact with them regularly to learn more about: their products, missions, sales, or word of mouth experiences to ensure quality products are available.
+-We speak directly with our vendors and maintain contact with them regularly to learn more: about their products, missions, sales, or word of mouth experiences.

-If you are interested in any products you don't see, please feel free to message us to explore your interests.
-We have access to all of our vendors items but list the most popular here.
-Please note commercial CBD may have many benefits and effects, and our local compassion centers also do a great job of providing CBD products available for purchase with a medical cannabis card (contact us to see if you qualify for one to buy CBD at compassion center)!
+If you are interested in any products you don't see, please feel free to message us so we can explore your interests with you.
+Below is a snap shot of items available from us and the vendors we work with.
+We have access to ALL of our vendors items but list the most popular ones on our site pages.
+Please note commercial CBD may have many benefits and effects, and our local compassion centers also do a great job of providing CBD products available with a medical cannabis card (contact us to see if you qualify for a card)!